Jim Howden (golfer)

-James Dalrymple Howden (1 February 1878 – 11 December 1921) was a Scottish-born Australian amateur golfer.
+James Dalrymple Howden (1 February 1878 – 11 December 1921) was an Australian amateur golfer.
 He won the Australian Amateur in 1904 and 1911 and was runner-up four times.
 He also won the Victorian Amateur Championship twice and the New South Wales Amateur Championship.

 Early life

 Howden was born on 1 February 1878 near North Berwick in Scotland, the son of Charles Howden, a tenant farmer.
 His father died in early 1895 and he later emigrated to Australia.
 His older brother Harry also emigrated to Australia.

 Golf career

 Howden is first noted in the Australian newspapers when he played in the 1898 Victorian Golf Cup as a member of Royal Melbourne Golf Club.
 The championship was decided by stroke-play and was won by his brother, Harry.
 Jim was runner-up, 13 strokes behind, with a score of 373, a shot ahead of Hugh MacNeil.
 The Age reported that he "secures the handsome second award, gives every promise of becoming a player of the foremost rank, and he has made an excellent beginning ...".
 Howden didn't play in the inaugural Australian Amateur in Sydney in 1899 but he played in the 1899 Victorian Golf Cup, which had become the inaugural Victorian Amateur Championship.
 Howden won with a score of 354, 3 strokes ahead of Frank Stewart.
 Howden travelled to Adelaide to play in the 1900 Australian Amateur.
 He finished third, a stroke behind the runner-up Walter Carre Riddell.
 Later in the year he retained the Victorian Golf Cup and Victorian Amateur Championship, with a score of 361, 7 ahead of Riddell.
 It was the fifth year in a row that one of the Howden brothers had won the Victorian Golf Cup.

 In early 1901 Howden left Melbourne and it was reported that he had won the championship of Nhill golf club in western Victoria.
 The following year he was a member of Stawell golf team.
 In 1903 he made a return to playing in the championship meeting.
 In 1903 the Australian Amateur was played in Adelaide.
 It was a match-play event with a 36-hole stroke-play qualifying stage with the leading 8 qualifying.
 Howden tied for 8th place but won a 5-hole playoff to qualify.
 He then won two matches to reach the final.
 Playing Dan Soutar he lost 3&1 in the 36-hole final.
 Later in the year he was runner-up in the Victorian Amateur, although 23 strokes behind the winner, Walter Carre Riddell.